 The RIO, in consultation with other college and/or institutional officials as appropriate, will appoint an investigation committee and the committee chair as soon after the beginning of the investigation as is practical.
 The investigation committee must consist of individuals who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the investigation and should include individuals with the appropriate scientific expertise to evaluate the evidence and issues related to the allegation, interview the respondent and whistleblower and conduct the investigation.
 Individuals appointed to the investigation committee may also have served on the inquiry committee.
-Individuals appointed to the investigation may include individuals from the college and individuals from other colleges within the institution.
+Individuals from the college and individuals from other colleges within the institution.